hungnd11/study-actor/README.md

 * The actor model of computation defines a semantic model.
 Implementations of actor model must support:
   * Fundamental data types: address, behavior, message
-    * Address: Actors are identified by their addres.
+    * Address: Actors are identified by their addresses.
 An actor's address represents the capability to send messages to actor.
     * Behavior: The behavior of an actor describes the actions it will take when it receives a message.
     * Message: A message is an immutable value used to pass data between actors.
 Messages may include actor addresses, may even be empty.
   * Fundamental operations
     * Create a new actor
     * Send a message from an actor to existing actors
-    * Change an actor's behavior.
+    * Change an actor's behavior

-  ![An example network of several actors](./assets/img/actor-example.png "An example network of several actors") *Figure 1: An example network of several actors.
+  ![An example network of several actors](./assets/img/actor-example.png "An example network of several actors") *Figure 3: An example network of several actors.
 Each actor has its own mailbox and isolated state.
 Based on its designated behavior, the actor responds to incoming messages by send new messages, spawn new actors and/or changing its future behavior.*

 ## Case Study: ThingsBoard Actor System